alvaroalea/python-playground/README.md

 Asorted script in python I do no want to loose.

 ## get-io.py
-This program scan the project tree of a Cemtum VP DCS and extract the conection/tag/comment of all wired signals in a .csv format suitable for analize with excel
+This program scan the project tree of a Yokogawas's Centum VP DCS and extract the conection/tag/comment of all wired signals in a .csv format suitable for analize with excel

 usage: